Electra Heart (song): Background and release

 In 2012, Welsh singer-songwriter Marina Diamandis, using the stage name Marina and the Diamonds, released her second studio album, Electra Heart.
 A concept album described as "a visual project", it discusses a fictitious persona named Electra Heart, invented by Diamandis, to represent popular female American archetypes.
-She explored four different ones on the album, including "Homewrecker", "Primadonna", "Su-Barbie-A", and "Teen Idle".
+She explored four different ones on the album, including "Homewrecker", "Beauty Queen", "Housewife", and "Idle Teen".
 To effectively end the persona's life, the song "Electra Heart" was created to complete the era.

 Betatraxx, the stage name of American disc jockey Timothy Nelson, first produced "Electra Heart" for a music video on Diamandis' official YouTube channel.
 It was featured in the finale to her 11-part Electra Heart-themed video series, uploaded on August 8, 2013.
 Despite the 2013 video appearance, "Electra Heart" was not formally released for another year, due to unknown circumstances.
 The song was first sent out for digital download and streaming on May 5, 2014, through Pilot Records, in the United States and Canada.
 Additionally, Betatraxx created a classical, instrumental rendition of "Electra Heart".
 It was digitally released to North and South American countries on June 9, 2014, through Psi Sci Records, and lasts 6 minutes and 38 seconds.
 Diamandis is credited as a featured artist on the original release of the track, but her role is omitted from the classical version.
 "Electra Heart" is not featured on Diamandis' Electra Heart, despite sharing the same name.
 The song was written by Betatraxx and Diamandis, with the former solely handling the production and being credited as a composer on the song's classical mix.

 Betatraxx remixed a new version of "Electra Heart" and released it as a free download, via his SoundCloud profile, on May 24, 2014.
 Russian and Ukrainian music group Teddy Killerz also remixed the song, and digitally distributed it in June 2014.
-In 2022 for Electra Heart's 10th anniversary, the track and "E.V.O.L" were remastered and put on "Electra Heart (Platinum Blonde Edition)" also allowing them to be played on vinyl for the first time.
+In 2022, for the 10th anniversary of Electra Heart, the track and "E.V.O.L." were remastered and put on the platinum blonde edition of the album, also allowing them to be played on vinyl for the first time.